EXP: Experimental Psychology Courses

 3 sh (may not be repeated for credit)

-Surveys the field of human factors psychology.
+This course explores the field of human factors psychology.
 Specifically, the principles of psychology from various specialty areas (e.g., cognitive, experimental, industrial/organizational, physiological etc. ) will be applied to the study of human performance in work settings.
 Students will learn how work is designed to capitalize on cognitive and physical capabilities and compensate for human limitations.
 Students will also become familiar with the tools and techniques that human factors psychologists use to study human-machine interaction and work design.
-Offered concurrently with EXP 4250; graduate students will be assigned additional work.

 EXP 5735 Experimental and Correlational Statistics for Psychology